Tujhe Meri Kasam

-Tujhe Meri Kasam (English: swear on me) is a 2003 Hindi romantic drama film starring the debutants Riteish Deshmukh & Genelia D'Souza (who later fell in love and got married a decade later).
-It was directed by K. Vijaya Bhaskar and produced by Ramoji Rao, and Viju Shah as music director.
-This film otherwise, specifically marked the Hindi debut of Shriya Saran.
+Tujhe Meri Kasam (English: swear on me) is a 2003 Hindi-language romantic drama film directed by K. Vijaya Bhaskar and produced by Ramoji Rao.
+The film stars debutants Riteish Deshmukh, Genelia D'Souza, and Shriya Saran (in her Hindi debut).
 It is a remake of the Malayalam film Niram.
-This film was nominated for several awards, including the Filmfare Award for Best Male Debut category.
-The film was a commercial success at the box office and was declared a Hit by Box Office India.
+This film was nominated for several awards, including Deshmukh for the Filmfare Award for Best Male Debut.
+The film was a commercial success at the box office.
+Bipasha Basu made a cameo appearance and Isha Koppikar made an item number in this film.